 They are licensed in states that require licenses and hold themselves to a higher standard.

 2. Pick your top 5 candidates, then, cross correlate the results you find there with Google and Yelp reviews.
 Inspectors with better/more reviews are normally well organized, have more experience and care about what their customers think.

-Alternatively you could do it the other way around and start with well reviewed companies in your area first, then make sure they are certified by ASHI or InterNACHI.
+Alternatively you could do it the other way around and start with well reviewed companies in your area first, then make sure they are certified by InterNACHI.
 Either way works.

 3. Call the inspector and see what kind of customer service they offer.
 Do they pick up their phone?
 If not, do they call back when you leave a message?
 Can they answer all your questions and do they offer all the extras you want?
 If you have a “unique” home have they inspected anything like it before?